Welcome and thanks for visiting my profile!

 I've worked with students ranging from ages 13 to 84 with various conditions including, but not limited to, scoliosis, spinal stenosis, kyphosis, herniated discs, diabetes, cancer, post cardiac surgery, post knee surgery, epilepsy, autism, Down's syndrome as well as major common concerns like general back pain, neck pain, high blood pressure and stress.
 Now incorporating yoga therapy for grief.

 While there are many variances in the types of issues I've worked with, there is uniformity to my LoveJOYoga Therapy method and that is to help people become active participants in their own health and healing.
 I've found that, with my clients as well as with myself, our deepest pain can be turned into our greatest gift.
+Through my method I share tools that people can use for the rest of their lives which leads to better health, happiness and peace of mind.

 Interview potential teachers.
 Not only ask them about their education and credentials but find out if they practice what they preach, meaning do they live using the tools they share with their clients and students?
 Are they committed to their own personal growth?
 Make sure you connect with them on a personal level as this is important to facilitate learning and healing.
 For instance, I wouldn't go to a doctor I don't like as a person.
 Same thing with a teacher or therapist.